freecityhacks/fch-docs/GOVERNANCE.md

 - A mature project has lost its developer and user base, and there is little or no activity.
 - The project has achieved its goals and/or fulfilled its charter.
 In other words, it has completed.

 In the first case, the review is triggered by the incubation project's mentor.
-Failing this, the review can be requested by any maintainer of any mature project (including the project's lead) or by the Free City Hacks community manager.
+Failing this, the review can be requested by any maintainer of any mature project (including the project's lead) or by the Yonder Hacks community manager.
 See "Requesting Reviews, Reviews and Voting".

 The review is essentially a pitch why the project should be archived.
-The purpose of the review is not necessarily to archive a project, but also to provide a last opportunity for interested parties in the Free City Hacks community to save the project and step up.
-The Free City Hacks community manager will support efforts to save the project, should community members want to step up.
+The purpose of the review is not necessarily to archive a project, but also to provide a last opportunity for interested parties in the Yonder Hacks community to save the project and step up.
+The Yonder Hacks community manager will support efforts to save the project, should community members want to step up.
 In the case where a project has been completed, the normal situation would be for the project lead to make the case for archival.

 ### Archived Projects